csci-182/fall2022/pages/syllabus.md

 1. Get comfortable writing lots of programs (practice makes perfect!)
 1. Assess what you know and don't know, so that you can make a plan to review various ideas and/or attend office hours.

 Tutorials will be graded pass/fail.
 Even if you don't get everything working perfectly, you will still get full credit if you demonstrate a good-faith effort.
-You must complete **at least 12 tutorials**, with a passing grade to get full credit for the tutorial portion of the class -- but you are encouraged to complete them all.
+You must complete **at least 10 tutorials**, with a passing grade to get full credit for the tutorial portion of the class -- but you are encouraged to complete them all.

 ### Homework (45%) and Projects (30%)
-The majority of your grade will be based on 6 homework assignments and one final project -- creating a website of your choosing -- that you will complete over the course of the quarter.
+The majority of your grade will be based on 6 homework assignments and one final project -- creating a website of your choosing -- that you will complete over the course of the semester.

 ### Quizzes (10%)
-There will also be 2 quizzes, which are intended to ensure that you understand some basic programming and web-oriented concepts.
+There will also be 2 quizzes, which are intended to ensure that you understand some basic programming and web-related concepts.

 ## Course Materials & Resources